prody/ProDy/doc/tutorial.rst

 >>> protein
 <Selection: "protein" from 1p38 (2833 atoms; 1 coordinate sets, active set index: 0)>

-Using the :term:`protein` keyword we selected 2833 atoms out of 2962 atoms.
+Using the "protein" keyword we selected 2833 atoms out of 2962 atoms.
 :meth:`~atomic.Atomic.select` method returned a :class:`~atomic.Selection`
 instance.
 Note that all ``get`` and ``set`` methods defined for the :class:`~atomic.AtomGroup` class are also defined for